 Care Partners was established in 1983 through the collaborative efforts of Children’s Cancer Research Fund, the Junior League of Minneapolis and what was then called the University of Minnesota Hospitals and Clinic.
 They recognized the need for a support system for patients and family members who are undergoing blood and marrow transplant or treatment for cancer or blood-related disorders.
 Today, it is funded by individual, foundation, and corporate donors of Children’s Cancer Research Fund.

-Care Partners volunteers provide nonmedical support to families of pediatric hematology/oncology and blood or marrow transplant patients receiving care at the University of Minnesota Masonic Children’s Hospital.
+Specially trained Care Partners volunteers provide nonmedical support to patients and families receiving care for pediatric oncology/hematology disorders or blood and marrow transplant at M Health Fairview University of Minnesota Masonic Children’s Hospital.

-Care Partners is looking for a volunteer to assist Sibshops facilitators in running Saturday Sibshops events.
-Sibshops events celebrate the siblings of children with healthcare needs, using a lively format of activities, crafts, games, special guests and field trips.
+Sibshops events celebrate the siblings of children with healthcare needs, using a lively format of activities, crafts, games, special guests and field trips once a month on Saturday mornings.
 Volunteers provide assistance under the direction of the Sibshops-Certified Child Family Life staff, who lead the events.

-If you’re interested in becoming a Care Partners volunteer, complete this form.
-(Please note: hospital policy requires volunteers must be 18 years of age or older.)
+If you are interested in becoming a Care Partners volunteer, please complete this online application.
+Please note: program policy requires volunteers to be 21 years of age or older.